lolbyte-code/lolbyte-service/README.md

 ## Dependencies

-LolByte's primary dependency is [Orianna](https://github.com/meraki-analytics/orianna) which is used to interact with the Riot API.
+LolByte's primary dependency is [Orianna](https://github.com/meraki-analytics/orianna) which is used to interact with the Riot API (side note: the library maintainer is MIA recently so [R4J](https://github.com/stelar7/R4J) is also  being used to fill the gaps).
 LolByte is mostly just an adapter layer which transforms data from the Riot API into a form that the LolByte clients can interact with.

 ## Build